 Reading the next-twelve-month inflection: training, contracts, and battalion count

-The Indian Army FPV drone doctrine has crossed the threshold from experimentation into institutional force design.
-The Army has doctrinal language, battalion-level integration, formation-level restructuring, training infrastructure, and a published procurement roadmap operating in sequence rather than isolation.
+The Indian Army drone doctrine has crossed the threshold from experimentation into institutional force design.
+The Army has doctrinal language, battalion-level integration, formation-level restructuring, training infrastructure, and a published military drone procurement roadmap operating in sequence rather than isolation.

 The next twelve months will determine how quickly the roadmap converts into fielded capability.
 The Army's 2027 drone-training target indicates a sustained operator expansion cycle.
 The projected increase from five deployed Bhairav battalions toward 25 battalions signals continued restructuring at formation level (WION, 15 January 2026).